Longford Castle: Present day

 The castle is Grade I listed and is within Odstock parish.
-The formal garden, pleasure grounds and park extend into neighbouring parishes and are listed Grade II on the Register of Historic Parks and Gardens.
+The formal garden, pleasure grounds and park extend into neighbouring parishes and are listed Grade II* on the Register of Historic Parks and Gardens.

-The castle is the seat of William Pleydell-Bouverie, 9th Earl of Radnor, and is open to the public for pre-booked tours on 28 days of each year.
+The castle is the seat of William Pleydell-Bouverie, 9th Earl of Radnor.
+The castle, art collection and gardens are open to the public on select days each year, and guided tours may be booked through the National Gallery.